z-prince/the-last-airbender/README.md

 ### Instructions

-Using an Airbender API, retrieve a sampling of characters, and sort them into appropriate "nations" in your database.
+Using an Airbender API, retrieve a sampling of characters for a given Nation, and display the relevant information below.

 Bulid your work using TDD and commit your code at intervals of no larger than 15 minutes.